 Stepping Stones Safe Haven

-Stepping Stones Safe Haven offers a Day Shelter and Night Shelter for homeless mothers with children, with the help of 12 churches who open their doors once a month to allow these women and children to eat and sleep in their buildings.
-There are many ways to serve this organization, such as sending cards, crafting with children, and fundraising; or if you have a green thumb, volunteering in the community garden which supplies these women and children with fresh fruits and vegetables.
+Stepping Stones Safe Haven offers a Day Shelter and Night Shelter for homeless mothers with children, with the help of 16 churches who open their doors once a month or more to allow these women and children to eat and sleep in their buildings.
+There are many ways to serve this organization, such as volunteering as a shelter representative, crafting with children, and fundraising; or if you have a green thumb, volunteering in the community garden which supplies these women and children with fresh fruits and vegetables.
+Currently, the greatest need for volunteers is during 3:45 to 5:15 p.m. to check guests in.

 The New Beginnings Center